Tennessee Naturalist Program

 How Do I Become a Tennessee Naturalist?

-To become a Tennessee Naturalist, a person must complete a minimum of 40 hours instruction through the TNP training course and perform a minimum of 40 hours volunteer service.
-Program costs may vary slightly by chapter but include all classes, study guides, course handouts, and some field guides.
+To become a Tennessee Naturalist, a person must complete a minimum of 40 hours instruction through a TNP training course offered by one of our many chapters throughout the state and perform a minimum of 40 hours volunteer service.
+Program costs may vary slightly by chapter but include all classes, study guides and course handouts.

 The inaugural TNP course was held at Owl's Hill Nature Sanctuary in 2010-2011.
-Since then, more chapters have opened across the state.
+Since then chapters have opened across the state.